hark130/Tong_Its/README.md

 * Randomizer <br />
     - [X] Returns a random number from x to y <br />
 * Game Play <br />
+    - [ ] Discards
+        - [ ] Don't give the option to draw from the discard if the play is illegal
     - [ ] Melds <br />
         - [X] Show melds <br />
         - [X] Number melds <br />